bstaletic/std_bot/README.md

 I'm sorry to hear that.
 Best you can do is to give me some feedback and ignore the bot via Reddit

+## ToDo

+- [ ] Searching with https://en.cppreference.com/w/cpp/symbol_index instead of using their search function for more and better results
+- [ ] Adding other popular frameworks (like boost::)

 ## TL:DR commands

 | Command        | Result                                      |